Mapping atmospheric features of the planetary-mass brown dwarf SIMP 0136 with JWST NIRISS: Discussion and conclusion

-PCA showed that there are at least 3 different spectral regions rotating in and out of view.
-Indeed, not a single atmospheric model could fit observed spectrum, and a mixture of 6 Diamondback models is needed to adequately fit the time-averaged spectrum.
+PCA showed that there are at least three different spectral regions rotating in and out of view.
+Indeed, not a single atmospheric model could fit the observed spectrum, and a mixture of six Diamondback models is needed to adequately fit the time-averaged spectrum.
 Projected interpolated Diamondback models on the PCP suggest that disk-integrated physical parameters vary in time.
 These parameters are temperature, metallicity, and sedimentation efficiency.
-The fact that we have small spectral variations and change in integrated physical parameters in time ($\approx10$ K, f$_{\text{sed}}\pm0.2$, $[\text{M}]/[\text{H}]\pm0.2$), suggests that \simp has small-scale cloud patches of different temperature, as predicted by brown dwarf GCM results \citep{Tan2021a}.
-Discrepancy in the reported temperatures of Diamondback models does not affect the magnitude of temperature variability as it only creates a linear bias.
+The fact that we have small spectral variations and change in integrated physical parameters in time ($\approx 10$ K, $f_{\rm sed} \pm 0.2$, $[\rm M]/[\rm H] \pm 0.2$), suggests that SIMP 0136 has small-scale cloud patches of different temperature, as predicted by brown dwarf GCM results \citep{Tan2021a}.
+Discrepancy in the reported temperatures of Diamondback models does not affect the magnitude of temperature variability, as it only creates a linear bias.
 The inhomogeneity in the integrated effective metallicity may arise from different amounts of chemical disequilibrium in each spectral region, e.g., differences in the CO/CH$_4$ ratios among cloud layers.

-Atmospheric retrievals of NIRISS spectra produce T-P profiles that deviate from ground-based and Spitzer retrievals in \cite{Vos_2023}.
-We suspect this is due to a more limited wavelength coverage of our dataset.
+Atmospheric retrievals of NIRISS spectra produce \textit{T-P} profiles that deviate from ground-based and Spitzer retrievals in \cite{Vos_2023}.
+We suspect this is due to a more limited wavelength coverage of our data set.
 Results of both retrievals confirm an iron cloud deck deeper in the atmosphere nevertheless.